kube-rs/kube/README.md

 [![Client Support Level](https://img.shields.io/badge/kubernetes%20client-alpha-green.svg?style=plastic&colorA=306CE8)](http://bit.ly/kubernetes-client-support-badge)
 [![Crates.io](https://img.shields.io/crates/v/kube.svg)](https://crates.io/crates/kube)

-Rust client for [Kubernetes](http://kubernetes.io) with reinterpretations of the `Reflector` and `Informer` abstractions from the go client.
+Rust client for [Kubernetes](http://kubernetes.io) in the style of [client-go](https://github.com/kubernetes/client-go).
+Contains rust reinterpretations of the `Reflector` and `Informer` abstractions (but without all the factories) to allow writing kubernetes controllers/operators easily.

-This client aims cater to the more common controller/operator case, but allows you sticking in dependencies like [k8s-openapi](https://github.com/Arnavion/k8s-openapi) for accurate struct representations.
+This client caters to the more common controller/operator case, but allows you to compile with the `openapi` feature to get automatic objects using the more accurate struct representations from [k8s-openapi](https://github.com/Arnavion/k8s-openapi).

 ## Usage
 See the [examples directory](./examples) for how to watch over resources in a simplistic way.